 Dr Austin Curtin AM

-Austin is married with 5 children and has lived on the Far North Coast for more than 30 years.
+Austin is married with five children and has lived on the Far North Coast for 38 years.
 Austin’s move to Lismore in 1985 led to a love of community and rural and regional life.
 He has a passion for rural people and their constant fight for equality in health and education opportunities.
-He has been an advocate for rural and regional health since 2000 and currently chairs the Ministerial Advisory Committee on Rural Health.
-He is passionate about the benefits of a functional community and its importance in navigating life.
-He has an interest in the opportunities of Aboriginal and Torres Strait Islander Australians achieving equality in health outcomes.
+He has advocated for rural and regional health for many years and is passionate about the benefits of a functional community and its importance in navigating life.